rodrigo-zarate-sanchez/Individual-Seat-Level---Ticketmaster/README.md

 What is a CTE (Common Table Expression)?
 A CTE is a temporary result set that can be referenced within SQL statements like SELECT, INSERT, UPDATE, or DELETE.
 CTEs are particularly useful for simplifying complex queries, especially when recursive operations are needed or when the same subquery is reused multiple times within a larger query.

 A CTE is similar to a temporary table, but it only exists for the duration of the query execution.
-CTEs are helpful in improving query readability and maintainability.
+CTEs help improve query readability and maintainability.

 Example Syntax for CTE:
-sql
-Copy code
+SQL

 WITH CTE_name AS (
     SELECT columns
     FROM table_name